 Any student at UW-Madison who feels that he or she has been treated unfairly has the right to voice a complaint and receive a prompt hearing of the grievance.
 The basis for a grievance can range from something as subtle as miscommunication to the extreme of harassment.
-For assistance in determining options, students can contact the Dean of Students Office, 608-263-5700, Room 70 Bascom Hall, Monday-Friday, 8:30 a.m.-4:30 p.m.
+For assistance in determining options, students can contact the Dean of Students Office (https://doso.students.wisc.edu/), 608-263-5700, Room 70 Bascom Hall.